container-storage-interface/spec/spec.md

 A gRPC error code SHALL be returned if an error occurs during any stage of the snapshotting process.
 A CO SHOULD explicitly delete snapshots when an error occurs.

-Based on this information, CO can issue repeated (idemponent) calls to CreateSnapshot, monitor the response, and make decisions.
+Based on this information, CO can issue repeated (idempotent) calls to CreateSnapshot, monitor the response, and make decisions.
 Note that CreateSnapshot is a synchronous call and it MUST block until the snapshot is cut.

 ```protobuf